matterofabstract/ScanDo/README.md

 ![Lint](https://github.com/matterofabstract/ScanDo/workflows/Lint/badge.svg)
 ![Build/release](https://github.com/matterofabstract/ScanDo/workflows/Build/release/badge.svg)

-ScanDo is a QR Code scanner that gets stuff done.
+ScanDo is a Computer Vision (CV) scanner that gets stuff done.

-You scan a QR code and depending on it's contents, ScanDo provides you compatible actions.
+Scan something like a QR code or web cam feed and ScanDo will provide you with a list of compatible actions, allowing you to build and chain together powerful logistical workflows.

 ![Screenshot of ScanDo](https://bpk-disk.s3.us-east-1.amazonaws.com/scando-screenshot.png)